 Turmeric powder ½ tsp

-Oil 1 tsp to fry shallots and garlic
+Oil 1 teaspoon to fry shallots and garlic

 Coriander leaves for garnish

-In a pan, heat 1 tsp of oil and fry the 5 shallots and garlic till light brown.
+In a pan, heat 1 teaspoon of oil and fry the 5 shallots and garlic till light brown.
 Let cool completely.

 Add this to the grated coconut, poppy seeds, fennel seeds, chili powder and turmeric powder and grind to a smooth paste adding little water.
 Set aside.